-Degree ANSI Term Definition 3 SERIALIZABLE Committed read is observed, plus the data read by a transaction, T, will never be dirtied by another transaction before T completes.
-This means that both read and write locks are not released until the transaction completes.
+Degree ANSI Term Definition

 In addition, no transactions will see phantoms.
 Phantoms are records returned as a result of a search, but which were not seen by the same transaction when the identical search criteria was previously used.

 This is DB's default isolation guarantee.

 By default, DB transactions and transactional cursors offer serializable isolation.
 You can optionally reduce your isolation level by configuring DB to use uncommitted read isolation.
-See Reading Uncommitted Data (page 48) for more information.
+See Reading Uncommitted Data (page 46) for more information.
 You can also configure DB to use committed read isolation.
-See Committed Reads (page 50) for more information.
+See Committed Reads (page 48) for more information.

 Finally, in addition to DB's normal degrees of isolation, you can also use snapshot isolation.
 This allows you to avoid the read locks that serializable isolation requires.
-See Using Snapshot Isolation (page 53) for details.
+See Using Snapshot Isolation (page 51) for details.